machaao/machaao-samples/index.rst

 We would like to claim that we do know a thing or two about making good chatbots :)

-We also see an evidential gap between good chatbots and end users due to the operating nature of current messaging eco-systems.
+We also see an evidential gap between chatbots and end users due to the operating nature of current messaging eco-systems.

 We aim to bridge this gap between "great" chatbots and end users!